sealingtech/EDCOP/docs/installation_guide.rst

 Building ISO image
 ==================
+This step is optional and will allow you to build .
+Download the latest ISO at the releases tab in Github and the "Building ISO Image" step can be skipped.

+Note: A workstation with Git, Docker and Make installed in order to build the image.
+So far it has been tested to build with both Mac and Linux.
+Docker can be installed here https://docs.docker.com/install/

 First step will be to build an ISO to install the Master server.
 To do this a Docker container has been created that will pull the latest CENTOS and EDCOP packages and build the ISO file necessary to install the master.

 From the workstation run the following commands: